iliasgal/network-monitor/README.md

 ## Overview

-Network Monitor is a Go-based tool for capturing and analyzing network traffic, designed for efficiency and compatibility with various platforms, including PCs or Raspberry Pi.
+Network Monitor is a Go-based tool for capturing and analysing network traffic, designed for efficiency and compatibility with various platforms, including PCs or Raspberry Pi.
 It utilises InfluxDB for storing network metrics, providing insights into network performance and health.

 ## Features